fducau/fducau.github.io/index.md

 ---

 # [](#header-2)About
-I am a machine learning researcher and engineer who specializes in the design and evaluation of deep learning models.
-I'm currently working on the intersection of ML and green technologies, exploring applications for mitigation and adaptation to climate change.
-I'm particularly interested in regenerative agriculture, metagenomics, and bio-based materials.
+Hi!
+Felipe here.
+Machine learning researcher and engineer, specializing in design and evaluation of deep learning models.
+Currently working independently under Goby Lab, where we strategize and build data solutions for mid and small sized companies.
+Before that I worked at the intersection of computer vision and microscopy building algorithms for estimating biomass of microorganisms, designed and built deep learning models for applications in cybersecurity @ Sophos, and trained state of the art models for stress-testing Paperspace platform capabilities.

+Coming from the world of Electrical Engineering, satellite communications and building robots ([Universidad Catolica Argentina](http://www.uca.edu.ar/index.php/site/index/es/uca/facultad-de-ciencias-fisicomatematicas-e-ingenieria/)), I received my Master’s degree in Data Science at the [Center for Data Science](http://cds.nyu.edu/) at New York University.
+While there I focused my research on adversarial learning applied to generative models.

+Curious by nature, I enjoy gardening, yoga, rock-climbing, books, and spending time outdoors.

 Prior to this, as part of Sophos AI team, I focused on the development of novel deep learning applications for cybersecurity.
 I received my Master's degree in Data Science at the [Center for Data Science](http://cds.nyu.edu/) at New York University where I focused my research on adversarial learning applied to generative models.
 Prior to that I received my degree in Electrical Engineering from [Universidad Catolica Argentina](http://www.uca.edu.ar/index.php/site/index/es/uca/facultad-de-ciencias-fisicomatematicas-e-ingenieria/).

 # [](#header-2)Projects and interests
-Latest projects I have been working on:
+Some projects I've worked on':

 - Green-ML resources. [[github-repo]](https://github.com/fducau/green)